Salicylic acid. It’s everywhere. And chances are, if you’ve battled with acne, you’ve used it.

 Studies (like this one and this one) have shown that a series of 30% salicylic acid peels can have a dramatic impact on both inflammatory acne (i.e. pustules) and non-inflammatory acne (i.e. blackheads).

 And that’s not all.

 When compared to glycolic acid peels, one study found that salicylic acid peels had longer lasting results (2 months after treatment).
-Not to mention, they had fewer side effects than their counterpart.
+Not to mention, they had fewer side effects.

 Salicylic Acid Vs. Benzoyl Peroxide for Acne